akshatt20/Freya/README.md

 ## What is Freya?

 Freya is an innovative cross-chain interoperability protocol that enables seamless token transfers between different super chain blockchain networks like Base, Optimism, Unichain, etc. It provides a secure and efficient way to swap and bridge tokens across multiple blockchain ecosystems, making cross-chain transactions accessible and user-friendly by utilizing AI agents.
+Freya is a cross-chain protocol that enables secure, efficient, and AI-powered token swaps and bridging across OP Stack-based super chains.
+It’s designed to make multi-chain operations seamless and user-friendly.

 ## What does Freya do?